fabriziobagala/pokemon/README.md

 On your machine must be installed:

+- [Visual Studio 2019](https://visualstudio.microsoft.com/) is a full-featured IDE to code, debug, test, and deploy to any platform.
 - [.NET Core 3.1.402](https://dotnet.microsoft.com/) is a cross-platform version of .NET for building websites, services, and console apps.
 - [Postman 7.32](https://www.postman.com/) is a collaboration platform for API development.
 - [Node.js 14.11](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.